If you will be taking a journey by TER train services in France, our guide will take you through the travelling experience.

 On most routes that fall into this third category, all of the trains are 2nd class only

-That's because these tickets can't then be exchanged or refunded at all if you subsequently have to change or abandon your travel plans, but despite that, you won't save money by booking them ahead online.
+That's because these tickets can't then be exchanged - So if you subsequently have to change your travel plans you'll need to refund (see below) and then re-book

 Look up the journey: